inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 #### GSV Output Filtering

-Verbosity and size of the GSV NMEA message can be reduced to only select constellation and frequencies by using a [Filtered GSV NMEA Message IDs](Filtered GSV NMEA Message IDs) instead of the standard GSV message ID `15` (`NMEA_MSG_ID_GxGSV`).
+Verbosity and size of the GSV NMEA message can be reduced to only select constellation and frequencies by using a [Filtered GSV NMEA Message IDs](Filtered GSV NMEA Message IDs) instead of the standard GSV message ID `15` (`NMEA_MSG_ID_GxGSV`) with the [$ASCE command](ASCE).
 Note that the GSV output filter can only hide or mask information for satellites currently enabled in the `DID_FLASH_CONFIG.gnssSatSigConst` satellite system constellation.
 Usage:

 ```c++
 $ASCE,[Message ID]*[checksum]\r\n